Editor’s note: This article was last updated by Rahul Chhodde on 4 November 2024 to add recent CSS developments that impact the use of the box-shadow

 on CodePen.

 You don’t want ugly, botched, or boring shadows that look amateurish on a webpage.
-There are a number of ways to improve the look of box-shadow
+There are many ways to improve the look of box-shadow

 and use it nicely and effectively — all of which I’ll explain in the following sections.